-The delegates of the Refereeing Committee and the Bout Committee will choose referees who seem to them competent from among the neutral A and B Grade referees present, and lots will be drawn among these referees.
+The delegates of the Refereeing Committee and the Directoire Technique will choose referees who seem to them competent from among the neutral A and B Grade referees present, and lots will be drawn between these referees.

-2. World Cup Competitions

-t.39 The Bout Committee, assisted for finals by the Official Observer of the FIE, applies the rules described in Articles t.37 and t.38, above.
+- 2. World Cup Competitions - t.39 The Directoire Technique, assisted for finals by the Official Observer of the FIE, applies the rules described in Articles t.37 and t.38, above.